Application Deadline Information

 The application deadline for all international applicants is January 1.

 The M.A. in Theology program reviews completed Spring Semester applications on a rolling basis.
+Please note that the greatest level of scholarship funds is awarded to students who apply by February 1 of the year they plan to enroll.

 The M.A. in Theology program reviews completed summer term applications on a rolling basis.
+Please note that the greatest level of scholarship funds is awarded to students who apply by February 1 of the year they plan to enroll.

 Requirements for All Applicants